General Instructions for Proceedings Volumes

 * Be sure to include the correct section and article sequence information in your XML or CSV file.
 If this data is not available upon initial file load, please reupload the file when the data becomes available.

 Authors’ completion of ACM’s e-Rights Form is a crucial step.
-Until all your authors have completed ACM’s Rights Form and all forms reviewed and approved by ACM's intellectual property rights manager, you will not be able to submit materials to ACM or distribute your publication in any format.
-Similarly, authors whose forms are pending will be unable to upload their files to TAPS.
+Until all authors have completed the ACM’s Rights Form, and the forms are reviewed and approved by ACM's intellectual property rights manager, you will not be able to submit materials to ACM for final DL production processing nor distribute your publication in any format.
+Similarly, authors whose forms are pending will be unable to upload their source files to TAPS for DL processing.

 Authors with outstanding forms will receive a weekly reminder until four (4) weeks before your conference/workshop.
-You will be sent a weekly status report.
-To facilitate timely publication of your volume, you must ensure that all e-Rights forms are completed by authors four (4) weeks prior to your event.
+You will also be sent a weekly status report.
+To facilitate timely publication of your proceedings volume, you must ensure that all e-Rights forms are completed by authors at least four (4) weeks prior to your event for non-TAPS processed proceedings.
+As TAPS processing is dependent of rights form capture, please ensure that an additional 2 (two) to 4 (four) weeks in your schedule is allocated for TAPS article processing.

 b.
-The ACM Production System (TAPS) – After authors complete their e-Rights forms, they will receive a separate email from TAPS.
-This will contain instructions on how to upload their source, supplementary, and auxiliary files for processing.
+The ACM Production System (TAPS) – After authors complete their e-Rights forms, they will receive a separate email from TAPS within 12 hours.
+The TAPS email will contain instructions on how to upload source, supplementary, and auxiliary files for processing.
 Please inform authors that they must allow emails from [email protected]

 You—or the vendors you commissioned to manage the production for your event proceedings—will receive an introductory email from TAPS.
 This will contain documentation on how to use the platform.

 b.
-For proceedings using TAPS – Please review the workflow and all documentation at https://www.acm.org/publications/taps/word-template-workflow.
-The streamlined workflow was designed to work with the new authoring templates to lessen the workload for authors and organizers.
-You are required to promote the new authoring templates within your CFP and on the Confeence Website.
+For proceedings using TAPS – Please review the workflow and all documentation at https://authors.acm.org/proceedings/production-information/taps-production-workflow.
+The streamlined workflow was designed to work with the ACM's authoring templates to lessen the workload for authors and organizers.
+You are required to promote the ACM's authoring templates within your CFP and on the Confeence Website.
 Please feel free to reach out to ACM staff ([email protected]) should you have any questions regarding the process.
 To ensure that the information in your CFP is accurate, please email the content to [email protected] for approval.

 Most proceedings authors will use the “sigconf” proceedings template variant.
 SIGPLAN must direct its authors to use their variant within their documentation.